 - Not share your personal information with other people unless they have to

 - Be free

 - Force their views or opinions on you

 - Do things on your behalf without asking you first

 There are different types of advocacy services, which help people in different situations.
 They are usually run by charities or private organisations.
 Advocacy services are usually free of charge.

 These types of advocacy are known as statutory advocacy.
-We explain what these terms below.
+We explain what these terms mean later in this section.

 There is also sometimes general advocacy that falls outside of the statutory advocacy services.
 Please see towards the end of this section for information on general advocacy.

 Independent Mental Health Advocates (IMHA)